adelarsq/lightlang/Syntax.md

-# Syntax Draft
+# Syntax (WIP)

-This document will be used as base for create a grammar, treesitter rules, ...
+This document specify the core syntax rules for the language.

 ## General Rules